MicrosoftDocs/minecraft-creator/creator/Documents/CavesAndCliffsEntities.md

 # Introduction to the Caves & Cliffs Entities

-The Caves & Cliffs update brings three brand-new entities to Minecraft: the glow squid, the goat, and the axolotl.
+The Caves & Cliffs update brings three brand-new entities to Minecraft:Bedrock Edition: the glow squid, the goat, and the axolotl.
 These new entities have some fun, new behaviors that you can tweak and use to create even more customized Minecraft experiences.

 ## Axolotl

-[The axolotl](../TestAPI/Source/VanillaBehaviorPack/entities/axolotl.json) is a most helpful critter.
+The [axolotl](../TestAPI/Source/VanillaBehaviorPack_Snippets/entities/axolotl.md) is a most helpful critter.
 It will attack other sea creatures, so you can use it as a buddy in combat!
 It can also grant combat regeneration to any entity that kills its current target.

 When attacked, the axolotl can play dead, which will cause all other mobs to stop targeting it.
 You can adjust how long it plays dead and what triggers cause it to play dead, such as: